coughingmouse/mau5su5-Romanization/README.md

 | h? | x?h |

 * Every part of Standard Mandarin syllable should be present, especially the tonal markings.
-* The system can be altered to let ⟨n⟩ be omitted before ⟨g⟩.
+* The system can be altered to add ⟨n⟩ before ⟨g⟩.
+* The system can be altered to add ⟨u⟩ after ⟨y⟩ or use ⟨ü⟩ instead of ⟨y⟩.
 * The system can also be altered to omit ⟨e⟩ before coda.
+* Diphthong ⟨ae⟩ is a valid but depressed alternative to ⟨ä⟩.

 For comparison,